 Chico >> Step aside, boys, it’s time for women to take the stage.

-Hillary Clinton’s presidential loss to Donald Drumpf last year hasn’t hindered the rise of women casting their nomination for a seat in Congress and the Senate, and two Northern California female candidates are up for that task.
+Hillary Clinton’s presidential loss to Donald Trump last year hasn’t hindered the rise of women casting their nomination for a seat in Congress and the Senate, and two Northern California female candidates are up for that task.

 Audrey Denney and Jessica Holcombe were in attendance for the Women’s March On Chico Saturday, where the two congressional candidates are set to run against current 1st District Congressman, Doug LaMalfa, in the upcoming election.
 Denney and Holcombe took to the stage to introduce themselves, warmly shared their background, and giving insight into what they would offer voters and their community.